xeptor6569/billiards-boss/DEPLOY.md

 5. Wait for DNS propagation (usually instant with Cloudflare)

 ## Step 5: Set Up Reverse Proxy (Nginx)

+**Note**: If Nginx is running in a different Docker stack, you'll need to use the VM's LAN IP (10.10.20.44) instead of localhost in the proxy configuration.

 Install and configure Nginx to handle SSL and proxy to your app: